Kingxukai/linux/Documentation/staging/lzo.rst

            distance = (H << 2) + D + 1

-        If last instruction used to copy 4 or more literals (as detected by state == 4), the instruction becomes a copy of a 3-byte block from the dictionary from a 2..3kB distance, and must be interpreted like this :
+        If last instruction used to copy 4 or more literals (as detected by state == 4), the woke instruction becomes a copy of a 3-byte block from the dictionary from a 2..3kB distance, and must be interpreted like this :

            0 0 0 0 D D S S  (0..15)  : copy 3 bytes from 2..3 kB distance